Silbena/GibbsSampler/README.md

-The Gibbs Sampler written in Python NumPy.
+#The Gibbs Sampler
+Written in Python NumPy.
 Tested on a simple mortgage model.